 Nintendo Switch won't connect to the internet or Wi-Fi?
 Here's how to fix it

 The Nintendo Switch doesn’t require an active internet connection to play most games, especially if you use game cartridges, because the hybrid console is designed for use on the go.
 However, you need a Wi-Fi connection when setting up the device, creating a Nintendo account, downloading games, or playing multiplayer modes.
 So, while an active internet connection isn’t essential, it’s still good to have when using the handheld console.
 Here’s what to do if your Nintendo Switch won’t connect to Wi-Fi or the internet.

-To fix problems with the Nintendo Switch not connecting to the Internet or Wi-Fi, check the status of your home network or see if Nintendo is reporting any service outages.
-You might also have to tweak the settings on your Wi-Fi router and the Switch console to connect to the Internet again.
+To fix problems with the Nintendo Switch not connecting to the internet or Wi-Fi, check the status of your home network or see if Nintendo is reporting any service outages.
+You might also have to tweak your Wi-Fi router and the Switch console settings to connect to the internet again.